 What You Will Need for Production

-This is a room with curtains, rug, and walls that will absorb sound and prevent your narration from sounding hollow.
-This is a place isolated from external noise as well.
+This is a room with curtains, rug, and walls that will absorb sound and prevent sound from bouncing all over the surfaces.
+Bouncing will make your narration sound hollow.
+Your studio should be isolated from external noise as well, such as planes.
 Some people work in a walk-in closet or back bedroom.
 You can also buy a tabletop sound surround that works well to muffle external noise.

 - RODE NT1-A microphone